nickbrandt/GitLab/doc/development/secure_coding_guidelines.md

 #### Feature-specific Mitigations

-For situtions in which an allowlist or GitLab:HTTP cannot be used, it will be necessary to implement mitigations directly in the feature.
+For situations in which an allowlist or GitLab:HTTP cannot be used, it will be necessary to implement mitigations directly in the feature.
 It is best to validate the destination IP addresses themselves, not just domain names, as DNS can be controlled by the attacker.
 Below are a list of mitigations that should be implemented.

 **Important Note:** There are many tricks to bypass common SSRF validations.
 If feature-specific mitigations are necessary, they should be reviewed by the AppSec team, or a developer who has worked on SSRF mitigations previously.